JosephDuffy/GatheredKit/README.md

 }
 ```

-Implementations also have individual properties for each of their values, such as the `brightness` property of the `Screen` source.
+Implementations also have individual properties for each of the properties they offer, such as the `brightness` property of the `Screen` source.

 ## `Controllable`

-The `Controllable` protocol defines an object that can automatically update its values.
+The `Controllable` protocol defines an object that can automatically update its proeprties.
 These automatic changes can be started and stopped at any time.

 ```swift
 /**